jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 and ends in `"_batches.json"`.
 This file is needed for further steps in the pipeline.

-# Going from JSON to HDF5
+# Mapping a JSON Document to HDF5

 Mapping a document to a matrix is an important step in machine learning  mining applications.
 A mapping file provides instructions for mapping elements in JSON document into a flat 2D matrix format.
+A JSON document can be mapped multiple ways.

 ```json
 [